loginom/loginom-help-en-omegat/data/visualization/regression/README.md

 # ![Regression Report](../../images/icons/view_types/logregressreport_default.svg) Regression Report

-*Regression report* visualizer of the [*Logistic Regression*](../../processors/datamining/logistic-regression/README.md) component displays the statistical parameters and results of the statistical tests for the regression models analysis.
+*Regression report* visualizer of the [*Logistic Regression*](../../processors/datamining/logistic-regression/README.md) component displays the statistical indicators and results of the statistical tests for the regression models analysis.

 This visualizer consists of three areas: